-Audit-related fees include amounts of \$47,500 paid in 2015 and \$40,000 paid in 2014 for a specified procedures report to support Equitable's participation in CMHC sponsored securitization programs.
-Included in the 2014 fees is \$75,000 for French translation of the Company's base shelf prospectus and there were no such expenses incurred in 2015.
-The remaining increase of \$7,500 from 2014 to 2015 is a result of additional reporting procedures mandated by CMHC.
+Audit-related fees include amounts of \$47,500 paid in 2016 and 2015 for a specified procedures report to support Equitable's participation in CMHC sponsored securitization programs.
+Also included in the 2016 fees is \$30,000 for the advisory services rendered to assist the Company's transition to IFRS 9 "Financial Instruments" that is mandatorily effective for annual periods beginning on or after January 1, 2018.